Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 8.0**

+- Added option to set automatic computer lockout mode.
+- Some UI improvements and some fixes.
 - Overall performances are optimized.
-- Some UI improvements and some fixes.
 - SQLite ODBC Driver is no more needed.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)